How Trump loyalists are driving his campaign’s legal efforts to challenge ballots

 One of the attorneys working for the Trump campaign in Nevada is Jesse R. Binnall, who along with attorney Sidney Powell represented former national security adviser Michael Flynn, who was prosecuted by special counsel Robert S. Mueller III.

-Campaign officials said figures like Giuliani and Bondi are more of the public faces of the current effort, not the legal workhorses.
-They and other Trump allies have held a series of news conferences around the country in recent days, echoing Trump’s claims that the vote-counting process is tainted.
+Campaign officials said figures such as Giuliani and Bondi are more the public faces of the effort, not the legal workhorses.
+They and other Trump allies have held news conferences around the country in recent days, echoing Trump’s claims that the vote-counting process is tainted.

 “If there’s one illegal vote that is cast, it takes way from the great men and women of Pennsylvania who came out to issue a legal vote,” Bondi said Thursday morning in Philadelphia as Trump supporters and counterprotesters chanted in the background.